jordantrizz/wpguide/README.md

 systemctl start newrelic-daemon
 ```
 ## GIT Tracking
 You can skip this if you don't care about changes you're making to your site.

 We can use GIT to track some of the changes made to a sites wp-config.php or .htaccess incase you nuke the site.

 ### Remove Sensitive Authentication from GIT Tracking
- I like tracking `wp-config.php`, but it contains sensitive authentication informationr.
-You'll need to do a little chopping up of the `wp-config.php` and split out the sensitive information into another file and remove it from `wp-config.php`
+ I like tracking wp-config.php, but it contains sensitive authentication informationr.
+You'll need to do a little chopping up of the wp-config.php and split out the sensitive information into another file and remove it from wp-config.php

-I suggest that you copy your `wp-config.php` outside of your document root and then remove everything except for the WordPress Database settings, WordPress keys and the WordPress table prefix.
+I suggest that you copy your wp-config.php outside of your document root and then remove everything except for the WordPress Database settings, WordPress keys and the WordPress table prefix.
 Here's an example

 ```
 <?php
 define('DB_NAME', 'Your_DB'); // name of database